-Arising from its review, the Panel introduced a number of changes to governance practices including the establishment of a Nominations, Performance and Remuneration Committee in October 2023 and the appointment of an outsourced internal audit function.
+The Panel has introduced a number of changes to governance practices including the establishment of a Nominations, Performance and Remuneration Committee in October 2023 and the appointment of an outsourced internal audit function.
+During the year, the Board undertook an internal board assessment review.